leiradel/hackable-console/README.md

     * Other components are not implemented for now
 * Other views
     * `Control.h`: Has a GUI to allow the control of the application lifecycle: open a core, open a game, run, pause, and resume the game, unload it, and unload the core.
 It's also scriptable, and provides Lua methods to call into the Libretro API implemented by the core.
+    * `Cpu.h`
+        * Has the `DebugMemory` view which implements the `Memory` interface for memory regions published by the core via the debug API.
+        * Has the `Cpu` interface, which is a view with a couple of additional abstract methods.
+Each CPU type supported by the core must implement this interface, and `Cpu::create` must be changed to create and return the actual instance for a CPU type.
     * `Debugger.h`
         * Has the `Debugger` view, which can be used to open a view for one of the CPUs present in the emulated system.
-        * Has the `Cpu` view, which shows the registers, can step the code instruction by instruction, and can open views for a disassembly window.
         * Has the `Disasm` view, which presents the disassembly of the code surrounding the CPU's program counter.
 Must be extended to support scrolling to arbitrary addresses.
     * `Memory.h`
         * Declares the `Memory` interface, which must be implemented by anyone wanting to present an edit control for a block of memory as a hexadecimal view.